It is the second straight year that the pair has swept the Mountain Region men's coaching awards.

 Paige Blackburn was selected as the region's top female field athlete.

-Scott Steffan, the 2013 National Pole Vault Coach of the Year and a three-time USTFCCCA Mountain Region Assistant Coach of the Year, is in his eighth season with the Air Force track and field team, serving as the event coach for the vertical jumps.
-After six years as an assistant coach, Steffan was promoted to associate head coach prior to the start of the 2014 season.
+Scott Steffan, the 2013 National Pole Vault Coach of the Year and a three-time USTFCCCA Mountain Region Assistant Coach of the Year, is in his 10th season with the Air Force track and field team, serving as the event coach for the vertical jumps.
+He was promoted to associate head coach prior to the start of the 2014 season, after spending the first six years as an assistant coach.

-Since his arrival in 2008, three members of the men's pole vault team - Nick Frawley, Cale Simmons, Joey Uhle - have combined for 10 All-America awards.
-Frawley, who claimed a pair of top-three finishes at the NCAA Outdoor Championships (second in 2008, third in 2010), is the program's most decorated Division I All-American, with four overall selections.
+Since his arrival in 2008, five members of the men’s pole vault team – Dylan Bell, Nick Frawley, Kyle Pater, Cale Simmons, Joey Uhle – have combined for 15 All-America awards.
+Frawley, who claimed a pair of top-three finishes at the NCAA Outdoor Championships (second in 2008, third in 2010), is the program’s most decorated Division I All-American, with four overall selections.

-The men have amassed 23 top-three finishes over the last seven years, including a sweep of the medals at the last two outdoor championship meets.
-Highlighted by a five-meet span of at least five scoring finishers, the men have accounted for 48 top-eight finishes.
+The men have amassed 33 all-conference (top-three) finishes over the last nine years, including four sweeps of the medalist positions (2013 outdoor, 2014 outdoor, 2015 indoor, 2015 outdoor).
+Highlighted by a five-meet span of at least five scoring finishers, the men have accounted for 59 top-eight finishes during Steffan’s tenure.

-The men have rewritten the Academy record book since Steffan's arrival at the Academy, totaling seven of the top-10 indoor marks and six of the top-10 outdoor marks in program history.
-In 2013, Air Force was the only team in the nation to have three vaulters clear 18 feet during the outdoor season, as the Simmons twins (Cale-18'4¾", Rob-18'0½") and Uhle (18'1") were ranked in the nation's top-12.
+Steffan has coached five of the seven Air Force vaulters that have broken the 18-foot mark, as the men have continually rewritten the Academy record book under his watch.
+The Falcons have posted seven of the top-10 indoor marks and six of the top-10 outdoor marks in program history.
+In 2013, Air Force was the only team in the nation to have three vaulters clear 18 feet during the outdoor season, as the Simmons twins (Cale-18’4¾”, Rob-18’0½”) and Uhle (18’1”) were all ranked in the nation’s top-12.

-The women's pole vault team has accounted for four of the five all-conference selections in Academy history, as Melissa Beerse (2008 indoor), Rachel Simmons (2009 indoor), Kimber Shealy (2009 outdoor, 2012 indoor) have all finished within the top three at a conference meet.
-A total of four Falcons have qualified to the first-round of the NCAA Championships.
+The women have accounted for four of the five all-conference pole vault selections in Academy history, as Melissa Beerse (2008 indoor), Rachel Simmons (2009 indoor) and Kimber Shealy (2009 outdoor, 2012 indoor) have all placed within the top three at a conference meet.
+A total of five Falcons have qualified to the first-round of the NCAA Outdoor Championships during his tenure, while Beerse participated at the NCAA Indoor Championships during the 2008 season.

-Steffan's female vaulters have completely rewritten the Academy's top-10 lists, as the top nine indoor clearances and eight of the top nine outdoor marks have come under his watch.
-He has coached two 13-foot vaulters, including Beerse (indoor record holder at 13'6½") and Shealy (outdoor record holder at 13'1¾"), as well as 10 of the 11 Falcons that have cleared the 12-foot bar in either season.
-In addition, Shealy's outdoor clearance of 13'1¾" broke the 10-year-old facility record at the Cadet Outdoor Track and Field Complex.
+Steffan’s female vaulters have completely rewritten the Academy’s all-time standings, as the entire indoor top 10 list has come under his watch, as well as 10 of the top-11 outdoor marks.
+He has coached two 13-foot vaulters, including Beerse (indoor record holder at 13’6½”) and Shealy (outdoor record holder at 13’1¾”), as well as 11 of the 12 Falcons that have cleared the 12-foot bar in either season.
+In addition, Shealy’s outdoor clearance of 13’1¾” broke the 10-year-old facility record at the Cadet Outdoor Track and Field Complex.

-Under Steffan's watch, Frawley (2009 indoor) and Simmons (2012 indoor) have been named the Mountain Region Field Event Athletes of the Year by the U.S. Track and Field and Cross Country Coaches Association, while Shealy picked up a pair of USTFCCCA All-Academic honors (2009, 2010).
+Under Steffan’s watch, Frawley (2009 indoor) and Simmons (2012 indoor) have been named the Mountain Region Field Event Athletes of the Year by the U.S. Track and Field and Cross Country Coaches Association, while Shealy picked up a pair of USTFCCCA All-Academic honors (2009, 2010) and was named to the CoSIDA Academic All-District list twice (2010, 2012).

-Steffan took over coaching the high jump in 2014, guiding Rachel Herald and Taylor Smith to Mountain West titles at the outdoor championship meet.
-He also saw Herald break long-standing Academy records in the women's event, as she cleared 5'10½" to break the program's 18-year-old indoor mark and 5'9¼" to shatter the previous outdoor mark that had stood since 1986.
-The men also accounted for a pair of top-10 indoor improvements, as Kobi Rex cleared the third-best height in Academy history (7'0½") and Smith debuted in fifth with a clearance of 6'10¾".
+Steffan took over coaching the high jump in 2014, guiding Rachel Herald and Taylor Smith to Mountain West titles at that year’s outdoor championship meet.
+He saw Herald break long-standing Academy records in the women’s event, as she cleared 5’10½” to break the program’s 18-year-old indoor mark and 5’9¼” to shatter the previous outdoor mark that had stood since 1986.
+The men also accounted for a pair of top-10 indoor improvements during his first season, as Kobi Rex cleared the third-best height in Academy history (7’0½”) and Smith debuted in fifth with a clearance of 6’10¾”.

 In addition to his work with the pole vault team, Steffan also improved the Lobos' decathlon and heptathlon teams.
-He guided New Mexico to two decathlon titles, as well as the first MWC heptathlon crown.
-Coaching multiple decathlon finalists, Steffan has also coached six all-conference honorees in the multi-events and two NCAA Championship participants.
+He guided New Mexico to two decathlon titles, as well as the first Mountain West Conference heptathlon crown.
+Overall, he coached six all-conference honorees in the multi-events, as well as two NCAA participants.

 Prior to joining the UNM staff, Steffan spent three years at Wichita State University.
 While there, he coached All-Americans in the pole vault, triple jump and heptathlon.
 His women's pole vault team finished first, second and third at the Missouri Valley Conference championships during each of his three years.